Howardohyea/RadeonOverclocking/Radeon Overclocking.md

 | Power limit | +15%, 312.8 watts |
 | Voltage | 1090mV |

 The GPU score with this setting averaged out to be `10916`.
-This is 11% over stock.
+This is 11% over stock, and quite an improvement.
 Although efficiency did go down it's expected, and the loss isn't something to cry about.
+Also, even if you have another 6900 XT, you can't take my exact settings and apply it to your card, because minor variances in the silicon quality will result in different optimal settings for your GPU, so you'll have to tune everything yourself.

-I also dialed in a CPU overclock of 5.2GHz all core and ran a full Time Spy Extreme bench, in which you can find the result in [this link](http://www.3dmark.com/spy/35414279).
+I also dialed in a CPU overclock of 5.2GHz all core and ran a full Time Spy Extreme bench, representing my whole PC after overclocking every component.
+You can find the result in [this link](http://www.3dmark.com/spy/35414279).
 Since this involved some CPU overclocking I did not include this score in any results shown above.

 ### RDNA1 specific instructions